create3000/x_ite/docs/_posts/components/RigidBodyPhysics/BallJoint.md

 #### Hint

-- Can detect separation if body1AnchorPoint!=body2AnchorPoint.
+- Can detect separation if body1AnchorPoint!=*body2AnchorPoint*.

+#### Warning

+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ### SFNode [in, out] **body1** NULL <small>[RigidBody]</small>

-Input/Output field body1.
+The *body1* and body2 fields indicate the two RigidBody nodes connected by this joint.

 ### SFNode [in, out] **body2** NULL <small>[RigidBody]</small>

-Input/Output field body2.
+The body1 and *body2* fields indicate the two RigidBody nodes connected by this joint.

 ## Description